jrozac/GrpcNetProxy/README.md

 * **GrpcNetProxy**.
 It is the main project, which implements the GRPC client and server proxy.
 * **GrpcNetProxyTest**.
 It is a unit test project.
 * **GrpcNetProxyTestBenchmark**.
 It is a command line application to run a benchmark test on demo service.
+* **GrpcNetProxyTestApp**.
+Test application which illustrates the usage of configuration files.

 ## Services interfaces